A New Lease on Death: Plot

-Maddy Saint Marie (Awkwafina) lives with her grandmother Anne (Lauren Tom) in a Brooklyn apartment.
+Maddy Saint Marie (Awkwafina) lives with her grandmother Anne (Lauren Tom) in Brooklyn.
 Anne meets and begins dating a younger woman named Kate Forster (Alia Shawkat), and two weeks later Kate moves in with them.

 Maddy asks her friend Ricardo to investigate Kate and discovers she is Amelia Peek, a felon with three arrest warrants in Minnesota.
 Realizing that "Kate" is only dating Anne to take advantage of their rent-controlled apartment, Maddy warns her to leave, or she will report her to the authorities.
 Amelia asks for one last day with Anne to say goodbye, which Maddy accepts.
 Instead, Amelia orchestrates an accident in the laundry room, setting up a bottle of bleach to fall into a puddle of descaler while Maddy is locked in the room, which kills her with the resulting chlorine gas.

 A few weeks earlier, Charlie moves into Good Buddy (Steve Buscemi)'s apartment in the same building.
 She avoids superintendent Otto (David Alan Grier), who does not allow subletters.
 While picking up groceries, she runs into "Kate", identifying her as a liar trying to scam refunds from the store owner, Abdul.
 She meets Maddy when a defective lock traps her in the laundry room, then befriends both her and Anne.

 After learning of Maddy's death, Charlie comes to visit a devastated Anne and is surprised to see "Kate" in the apartment, claiming that she and Anne will soon be engaged.
 When Charlie investigates the laundry room, Otto tells her that he repaired the door prior to Maddy's death and that the current lock on the door is not the one he installed.
 Charlie asks Abdul who bought the new lock, and he tells her it was the woman who asks for refunds on food.

 Amelia threatens Ricardo into staying silent and pulls the fire alarm to prevent Charlie from questioning him.
 When she learns that Anne wants to move out of the building, due to the painful reminders of Maddy, a desperate Amelia decides she must marry Anne immediately to get control of the apartment.
 When Amelia returns with the marriage paperwork, she finds Charlie talking with Anne.
 While Anne is out of the room, Amelia pushes Charlie out a window.
 However, Charlie lands safely on an air cushion that she asked a firefighter to set up for her.
 Anne and her lawyer have recorded the whole incident, leading to Amelia's arrest.
 As Anne packs her belongings, she gives Charlie a poetry book to thank her for her help.